The way we talk and the language we use

 Human-centred organisations

-Human-centred organisations (sometimes also referred to as simply "human organisations") consider things through both an organisational lens (strategy, character, resilience, transformation, empowerment) and a human lens (meaning, belonging, psychological safety, connection, control).
+Human-centred organisations (sometimes also referred to as simply "human organisations") consider things through both an organisational lens (strategy, character, resilience, transformation, empowerment, leadership) and a human lens (meaning, belonging, security, connection, freedom, and equity).

 Human-centred transformational change

-Human-centred transformational change in organisations is based on a deep understanding of people, listening, motivating, engaging and distributing ownership.
+Human-centred transformational change in organisations is based on a deep understanding of people, listening, co-creating, motivating, engaging, and distributing ownership.
 It is about building a shared will to act.
 It is about creating a culture where everyone can innovate.

 Human-centred government

 Human-centred government means compassion in politics.
-It means truth.
-It means democratising decision-making.
-It means shared ownership.
-It means creating people-centred public services.
-It means measuring progress beyond GDP.
-It means long-term thinking.
-It means creating places that are human-centred and it means creating resilient communities.
+It means truth, democratised decision-making, shared ownership, and people-centred public services.
+It means measuring progress beyond GDP, long-term thinking, and the fostering of resilient communities.

-Human-centred behaviour campaigns are for motivating millions of people to achieve personal and community resilience in the face of the major changes we face including mental health, physical health, extreme weather events, climate change, the advent of AI, social unrest, increased polarity and many other contextual issues.
-It means understanding human motivation, the benefits and barriers to different behaviours, and how to create human-centred strategies, journey plans, and interventions.
+Human-centred transformational change campaigns are for motivating millions of people to achieve personal and community resilience in the face of the major changes we face including mental health, physical health, extreme weather events, climate change, the advent of AI, social unrest, increased polarity, and many other contextual issues.
+It involves understanding human behaviours, and co-creating human-centred strategies, journey plans, and solutions.

 Because resilient organisations have a Human Centre.